 - What about "Natural Landscaping, Native Plants and Grasses"?
 You see many properties using Natural Landscaping, Native Plants and Grasses in yards, parkland etc. The City of Great Falls is looking into adding information to the current weed/grass ordinance.
 These areas are handled as a case by case basis, with the Weed Investigator working with the property owner to insure there are no nuisance/noxious weeds on the property, there is a clear path in the public right-of-way, there are no clear vision triangle issues, and that there is not a fire hazard.

 - Leaf Removal?
 Leaf removal within the Boulevard District takes place annually during the months of October and November.
-The schedule for 2014 has been released.
-Weather permitting the start date is October 27, 2014.
 Homeowners within the Boulevard District are responsible for raking their leaves into the boulevard (please do not rake into the street) prior to their scheduled leaf pickup day.
 Schedule is subject to change due to inclement weather.
 If you have any questions please call Park & Recreation - Forestry Division at (406) 771-1265.
 A boulevard map and leaf pickup schedule will be listed in the attachments below during the months of October & November sweeping period, as well as on the Street Sweeping page.
 For those residing outside the Boulevard District and are City Sanitation customers you can discard your leaves on your regular garbage collection day.
 Bag or box these materials and put them 4' from the regular sanitation container for collection.
 Please do not place leaves in City garbage containers.

 The City of Great Falls Nuisance Weed Program began on August 25, 1969, when a special committee recommended to the mayor and city council that a weed policeman be hired to enforce ordinance regulating the growth of nuisance weeds.
 The following year a specific ordinance was adopted.
 The weed ordinance is in the Great Falls Municipal Code Book, Chapter 8.44.